modelec/Documentations/Writerside/topics/connect-rasp.md

 1. Create an account on tailscale
 2. Register your device
 3. Install the tailscale client on your device
-4. Run the following commands
+4. Run this following commands

 ```Bash
 sudo tailscale login